copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Orcish Town's general store shopkeeper is replaced with Izchak.
 - Dropping a ring of polymorph control into a sink causes it to change into another sink, which allows a new pudding and foocubus to be generated from it.
+- Cleaver does not hit enemies in an arc if there is a known peaceful or tame monster at either of the two additional spots it hits.

 ### Interface changes